ByteBard97/dnd_session_logs/quest_logs/friday/session_recap.md

 # Session 31

-Friday Recap: The Hydra's Maw & Scholar's Secrets
+## The Hydra's Maw & Scholar's Secrets

 From the bloody temple of Themis, your path led directly to the very beast that guarded the queen's deepest secrets – the monstrous Hydra.
 With a daring plan, Astraeus unleashed a powerful